top of page

 Thomas Fry, D.D., born in Pipe Lane, Bristol in 1718, was a man in a hurry: he entered St John's College, Oxford, in 1730, matriculated in June 1732, BA in 1736, MA in 1740, Logic Reader from 1737 to 1740, Dean of Arts from 1740 to 1744, Ordained in 1744, Natural Philosophy Reader from 1745 to 1746, College Preacher from 1746 to 1747, Bursar from 1748 to 1749, Dean of Divinity from 1750 to 1754, Vice-President from 1755 to 1757, and President from 1757 until his death, intestate, on 22 November 1772.
 He was buried in the churchyard at Clifton, Bristol.

-Dr Fry's role in the Chatterton story
+Dr Fry's Role in the Chatterton Story

 The Dr Fry & Chatterton Anecdote, see the cutting above, taken from Love and Madness by Herbert Croft